alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 {{< /admonition >}}

 ### Use JOIN FETCH in your queries
 Now, one another strategy is to _manually_ control/declare the jointures and how different entities would be fetched by your queries.
 To do that, you can use the ``JOIN FETCH`` instruction:

 For example:

 ```java
 @Query(value = "from Store store JOIN FETCH store.books books")
 Set<Store> findStores();
 ```

-In this way you can shrink the number of queries done from N+1 to only one.
+In this manner, you can shrink the number of queries done from N+1 to only one.
 However, you **MUST** check and measure if it's worth it.
 Sometimes, this kind of query can be more time-consuming in either database or in the JVM than several small ones.